 You can customize and add to these default agenda topics to build your meeting agenda for the first session.
 Agenda topics can be added in three sections:

-This section is good for topics like metrics reviews, status updates for ongoing projects, or triage in other tools (Asana, Trello, Jira, GitHub, etc.)
+Tip: This section is good for topics like metrics reviews, status updates for ongoing projects, or triage in other tools (Asana, Trello, Jira, GitHub, etc.).

-Once you've added a new topic, you can edit the name and owner, add a description, and change the type of agenda topic with "Extras".
-You can also delete topics using the link next to "Done editing".
+Once you've added a new topic, you can edit the name and owner, add a description, and add extra components (e.g., timer, spinner, review flags, and more) with Add-ons.
+You can also delete topics by clicking the hyperlinked Delete topic text under Settings.